-Over the past few years literally hundreds of new “eco labels” have emerged globally.
+Over the past few years, hundreds of new “eco labels” have emerged globally.
 While it isn’t possible to maintain a comprehensive knowledge of the detail behind every one, universal concerns have emerged that we endeavor to address and reflect in our products.

-Each new product development initiative includes a “sustainability brief” that identifies goals, targets, and measures of success and assigns accountability.
-A “Design for Environment” framework is utilized to ensure that in the earliest stages of design we are considering and addressing:
+Each new product development project includes a “sustainability brief” that identifies goals and targets, assigns accountability, and measures success.
+A “Design for Environment” framework is used to ensure that in the earliest stages of design we are considering and addressing:

-While this life-cycle thinking begins in the design phase, it also includes, with equal weight, Marketing, Supply Chain, Operations, Logistics and Finance.
+While this life-cycle thinking begins in the design phase it also includes, with equal weight, Marketing, Supply Chain, Operations, Logistics and Finance.
 For technical expertise we rely on internal lifecycle analysts as well as on ongoing relationships with institutions such as Stanford University and Minneapolis College of Art & Design, who provide valuable insight into the evolving science of lifecycle assessment.

 As we incorporate this approach, we apply the learning from one project to inform and benefit the next, not to eliminate complexity, but to design products that recognize and respect it.